suryakumardevarajan/Bank-Customers-Segmentation-using-Unsupervised-Learning/README.md

 3. Autoencoders.
 In which, encoders are used as Dimensionality reduction.

-The
-sample Dataset summarizes the usage behavior of about 8950 active credit card holders during the last 6 months.
+The sample Dataset summarizes the usage behavior of about 8950 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.
+The dataset is available here -> https://www.kaggle.com/arjunbhasin2013/ccdata .
+The project is a task from the course Python and Machine Learning for Financial Analysis on Udemy

 Following is the Data Dictionary for Credit Card dataset :-